Taras Mykhavko

 Taras Vasylyovych Mykhavko (Тарас Васильович Михавко; born 30 May 2005) is a Ukrainian professional footballer who plays as a defender for Dynamo Kyiv and the Ukraine national team.

 Career

 Born in Dobrohostiv, Drohobych Raion, Mykhavko is a product of the neighbouring Skala Stryi and the Lviv football academies.

 He played for FC Lviv in the Ukrainian Premier League Reserves and later was promoted to the senior team.
 Mykhavko made his debut for FC Lviv in the Ukrainian Premier League as a second-half substitute against FC Rukh Lviv on 21 May 2023.
 In July 2023 he signed a contract with another Ukrainian Premier League side FC Dynamo Kyiv.

 International career

 In May 2024, Mykhavko was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.

 Also in July 2024, he was called up by manager Dmytro Mykhaylenko to the final squad of the Ukraine national under-19 football team to play in the 2024 UEFA European Under-19 Championship tournament matches.

+On 13 November 2025, Mykhavko debuted for the senior national team in a 2026 FIFA World Cup qualifier against France.